HMS Kent (F78): 2001–2010

 May 2008 saw Kent off the Channel Islands providing a demonstration of the Royal Navy to the local islanders.
 This was also the first Jersey Boat Show with Kent the largest vessel on show.
 The following Thursday saw the culmination of Operational Sea Training.

 Kent would get underway from 'The Wall' at Portsmouth for a six-month deployment to South Asia and the Far East.
 This voyage included visits to countries such as Russia, China, Japan and Indonesia, as well as participation in various multi-national exercises.

-27 July 2008, saw HMS Kent hosting a solemn memorial service over the historic shipwreck of HMS Exeter in the Java Sea.
+27 July 2008, saw Kent hosting a solemn memorial service over the historic shipwreck of HMS Exeter in the Java Sea.
 Kent left the Indonesian port of Surabaya (just as Exeter had on the evening of 28 February 1942, on her last fateful voyage), performed the ceremony and then continued on to Jakarta.
 Aboard were a BBC film crew and four of HMS Exeter's veteran survivors (photo below), one of the divers involved in the discovery of the wreck, (who, representing the other three discovery team members, and as part of the memorial service, handed over to the four survivors the Royal Navy Ensign they had 'flown' on the wreck during their discovery dives in February 2007), along with several British dignitaries and high ranking naval officers.

 In June 2010, Kent was sent on a mission to Sweden.
 The celebration of the official Queen's Birthday Party was held on board the British warship in Gothenburg harbour, the first time that the event has been held outside Stockholm.
 After a stop at Hanö island where tribute was paid to the fifteen British sailors who rest there, Kent then continued to Stockholm to join the celebrations for the Wedding of Victoria, Crown Princess of Sweden, and Daniel Westling.

 In December 2010, Kent was withdrawn from the deployable fleet and entered overhaul.
-Her Commander, Nick Cooke-Priest moved to command Iron Duke, leaving second-in-command, Lieutenant Commander Alasdair Peppe in charge.
+Her Commander, Nick Cooke-Priest moved to command Iron Duke, leaving second-in-command, Lt Cdr Alasdair Peppe in charge.